NerfBlasters/JiraJitsu/CONTRIBUTING.md

 ## License

-By contributing, you agree that your contributions will be licensed under the GNU General Public License v3.0.
+By contributing, you agree that your contributions will be licensed under the MIT License.

 ## Acknowledgments